How Do Food Brand Vision Statements Differ from Mission Statements and Why Does My Brand Need One?

 Mission statements answer where your food brand is now.
 Food brand vision statements answer the question of where your food brand wants to go.
 You will first need a mission statement before you write a food brand vision statement.
 Check out our blog here for how to start your mission statement.

-For employees & PR campaigns
+For employees | For employees & PR campaigns |

-Can be public or private
+Can be public or private | Always public |

-States where a company is going
+States where a company is going | States where a company is now |

 If you already read Part 1 of this series, you already know about the do’s and don’t of food brand mission statements.
 Assuming your food brand’s executives have already brainstormed and pinned down the company’s mission statement, my next assumption is that you’re motivated to continue thinking about the future of your food brand.
 This will become the food brand vision statement.
 As you think about your food brand’s future, remember to answer these 3 questions and avoid these common pitfalls as you develop your food brand’s vision statement.